villhei/elixirtut/elixir_web/app/chapters/data_structures.md

 ## <a name="data_structures_tuples"></a> Tuples

 Functional programmers often find the need to return more than a single value from a function.
 These sets of values can be represented as tuples, which are ordered pairs of n elements.
+In impreative programming, whenever you want to represent some structured data you normally implement a construct such as a `class` or a `struct` for that purpose.
+The heavy-weight constructs don't always feel that necessary.
+That's why most functional languages implement a `tuple` that can act as a container values.

 The elements of a tuple are stored contiguously in memory, which means that accessing the elements of a tuple by index, or getting the size of a tuple is a fast operation.